10 Best Golf GPS Watches – 2025 Reviews & Buying Guide

 It’s important to note that the Approach S70 isn’t just a fantastic GPS watch for golf.
 It can also be worn as an everyday smartwatch, and is even more powerful than the S62 in this respect.
 For a full list of features, go here.

-3. Garmin Approach S12 Golf GPS Watch
+3. Garmin Approach S44 GPS Watch

 Features